 When the holidays don’t feel like the most wonderful time of the year: Tips for keeping holiday stress at bay

-Fast forward to when I became a mother, and I tried to be just like her at Christmas, Hanukkah, thinking I had to recreate her magic for my own children.
+Many years later, when I became a mother, I tried to be just like her when the holidays rolled around, thinking I had to recreate her magic for my own children.
 The demands of putting on such a production left me sick and exhausted by Christmas Day, but I didn’t dare to admit it.
 After all, she made it look so easy!

-It’s so hard to come to that understanding.
+It can be so hard to accept that the holiday season doesn’t have to be filled with angst.
 Every year I have women flocking to the clinic with complaints of weight gain, exhaustion, heavy bleeding, breast lumps, depression, and out of control PMS or menopausal symptoms.
 Often, they’re in tears, wondering how they will make it through the season.
 “I don’t have time for this,” they often lament, “There’s simply too much to get done!”

-The busy season lends itself to stress, both physical and emotional.
-And since your body can’t tell the difference, these stressors can work against your health.
-Before you can take steps to alleviate the stress of the season, you have to understand the range of things that are impacting you.
+The busy holiday season lends itself to both physical and emotional stress, and your body doesn’t recognize a difference.
+It’s essential to know where that stress comes from around the holidays.
 Sometimes, we’re so caught up in expectations and activities that we never stop to think about what it’s doing to us.
-And you can’t change what you aren’t aware of.
 Here are a few common sources of stress during the holidays:

 Not letting go of past expectations